-Speech at the Deloitte Sustainability Awards
+Speech by Patrick Haverman to the Deloitte Sustainability Award

 Excellencies, Ladies and Gentlemen,

-First, I want to thank Deloitte for organizing this great event.
+First I want to thank Deloitte for organizing this great event.
 It is my great pleasure, on behalf of the UNDP, to welcome you to this celebration of corporate social responsibility.
 UNDP has been the Chinese government and the Chinese people develop in the area of sustainable development for over 35 years.

 I would like to begin my own remarks by telling you a short human story, which exemplifies how business and development can go hand in hand.